Hamburg's rapid transit system has earned a reputation of being one of the most reliable in both Germany and Europe.

 - U3 (yellow): Runs between Barmbek and Wandsbek-Gartenstadt.
 Loops around central Hamburg.

-- U4 (light green): Runs between HafenCity Universität and Billstedt.
-The newest line in Hamburg and still being actively extended further East.
+- U4 (light green): Runs between Elbbrücken and Billstedt.
+The newest line in Hamburg, with an option to be further extended to the Wilhelmsburg island (don't hold your breath).

 Important Stations and Hubs